aem-vite/docs/docs/guide/front-end/vite/index.md

 # {{ $frontmatter.title }}

-Each and every project will be unique regarding structure, expected outputs and general development needs.
+Each and every project will be unique regarding structure, outputs, and general development needs.
 The following is intended to provide coverage for general expectations using Adobe's AEM Archetype as a reference.

 ## Recommended configuration